The Essential Histogram: Optimal detection of features

-We will now show that the essential histogram is even optimal in reproducing such increases and decreases, in the sense that it will show an increase if the size of the increase in the underlying distribution is just above the threshold below which detection is not possible in a large sample setting.
-Since we are considering general cdfs $F$ and we do not want to make any smoothness assumptions, we will quantify the size of an increase via $\bar{f}$ {defined in~\eqref{eq:avgDen}}.
-We consider a set $\II_n(c)$ of cdfs which have an increase in $\bar{f}$ whose size is parametrized by $c>0$:
+We now show that the essential histogram is even optimal in reproducing such increases and decreases, in the sense that it will show an increase if the size of the increase in the underlying distribution is just above the threshold below which detection is asymptotically not possible.
+Since we are considering general distribution functions $F$ and we do not want to make any smoothness assumptions, we will quantify the size of an increase via $\bar{f}$.
+We consider a set $\II_n(c)$ of distribution functions which have an increase in $\bar{f}$ whose size is parametrized by $c>0$: